notaz/picodrive/platform/base_readme.txt

 synchronizing rendering with it.
 Should make scrolling smoother and eliminate tearing.

 #endif
 @@1.
+"Disable sprite limit"
+The MegaDrive/Genesis had a limit on how many sprites (usually smaller moving objects) can be displayed on single line.
+This option allows to disable that limit.
+Note that some games used this to hide unwanted things, so it is not always good to enable this option.

+@@1.
 "Emulate Z80"
 Enables emulation of Z80 chip, which was mostly used to drive the other sound chips.
 Some games do complex sync with it, so you must enable it even if you don't use